 - 3 tablespoons milk

-Place the dough in a lightly greased bowl.
-Cover with a cotton ball and let it rise in a warm place until the volume is doubled (2 and a half hours for my dough).
+- Place the dough in a lightly greased bowl.
+Cover with a cotton ball and let it rise in a warm place until it doubles the volume (2 and a half hours for my dough).

 lot of love.
 B.